quellabs/signal-hub/README.md

 use Quellabs\Discover\Scanner\DirectoryScanner;
 use Quellabs\Discover\Config\DiscoveryConfig;

-// Create a Discover instance - no container needed
+// Create a Discover instance
 $discover = new Discover();

 // Add scanners to discover providers